markusmoenig/viralgraphics.io/README.md

 Several example applications based on Visual Graphics are supplied with their sources in the examples folder.
 Just click on their .html files to start them.

+An example of an Visual Graphics application (work in progress) can be seen here: https://www.paintsupreme.com.

 ##Developing for Visual Graphics

 Makefiles of Visual Graphics applications (they end with .vg) can be compiled into project files (.vide) using a node.js based program called vgmake. vgmake also allows the creation and publishing of applications on the Web.